Research

 Importance to You?

-The MUSiC Fab will be researcher-ready instrumentation for the SiC research and enterprising community.
+The MUSiC Fab will provide researcher-ready instrumentation for the SiC research and enterprising community.
 The scope of the proposed facility with respect to size and power of the components to be produced is:

 The key goal of the MUSiC Fab is to make possible what is impossible today, and even accelerate, the prototyping of new ideas and transition them from laboratory demonstrations to industrial technologies by integrating material growth and device fabrication with sophisticated, but relevant characterization instrumentation.

 Through the convergent development of raw material and characterization, front-end SiC processing, design and fabrication of integrated circuits, and back-end packaging and testing, the “Open Access SiC Research Fab” will enable discovery and unite a community of industrial and academic SiC researchers.
-Come and use the Facility!
+Join us!

 Staff